Gifts and Games

 It doesn’t often happen that I use technology in a way I would describe as bringing me joy.
 But this brief dance I shared with the beaming, virtual robot did just that.

-My time in the Metaverse was a journey into the past that reminded me of childlike playfulness and a time before Solving Problems and Creating Value™ when I just wanted to have fun with technology.
+My time in the Metaverse reminded me of childlike playfulness and a time before Solving Problems and Creating Value™ when I just wanted to have fun with technology.
 It showed me a different way to be present.
 An other-worldly kind of presence.
 A presence untangled from physical space and time.
 And it gave me a glimpse into new ways of interacting with technology and ourselves, prompting me to rethink what part I wanted to play in building this future.